-John Crossley & Sons was the largest carpet manufacturer in the world throughout much of the nineteenth and twentieth centuries.
-Based at Halifax in Yorkshire, it declined as cheaper imports arrived from overseas, and the factory closed in 1982.
+John Crossley & Sons of Halifax was the largest carpet manufacturer in the world throughout much of the nineteenth and twentieth centuries.
+The business eventually declined as cheaper imports arrived from overseas, and the factory was closed in 1982.

-Francis Crossley (1817 – 1872) was responsible for the company’s rapid expansion throughout the mid-nineteenth century.
-He pioneered the development of steam-powered carpet manufacturing, which gave the company an enormous advantage in terms of cost of production.
-Licensing the use of their patents to other carpet manufacturers brought in substantial revenues from royalties alone.
+Francis Crossley (1817 – 1872) was responsible for the rapid expansion of the business throughout the mid-nineteenth century.
+He pioneered the development of steam-powered carpet manufacturing, which afforded the business an enormous cost advantage.
+Licensing the use of their patents to other carpet manufacturers brought in substantial revenues from royalties.

-In 1868 John Crossley & Sons was the largest publicly quoted industrial company in Britain, with an ordinary share capitalization of £2.2 million (about £220 million in 2014).
-5,000 people were employed.
-By 1872 the company had annual carpet sales of £1.1 million, including exports to the United States valued at nearly £500,000.
+The company boasted annual carpet sales of £1.1 million by 1872, including exports to the United States valued at nearly £500,000.
 The buildings at Dean Clough Mill covered 20 acres, where concentration of production at a single site lowered costs.

 During the Second World War the company was largely engaged in cotton spinning (identified by the government as an essential industry) from its mill in Rochdale as well as the carpet export trade.

-In 1969 Crossley merged with Carpet Manufacturing Company of Kidderminster to form Carpets International, the largest carpet manufacturer in the world, with 29 percent of United Kingdom sales.
-In 1970 the headquarters of the group was moved to Kidderminster.
-By 1977 the number employed had declined to around 1,700 people.
+John Crossley & Sons merged with the Carpet Manufacturing Company of Kidderminster to form Carpets International in 1969.
+The company was the largest carpet manufacturer in the world, with 29 percent of United Kingdom sales.
+Company headquarters were transferred to Kidderminster.
+Kosset and Crossley were the leading brands.

-In 2003 Carpets International went into administration, and 1,200 jobs were lost.
-The company blamed increasing imports and a growing preference among British consumers for wooden laminate-style flooring.
-Almost no carpets were imported into the UK in 1970.
-By 2003, 63 percent came from overseas.
+Carpets International entered into administration with the loss of 1,200 jobs in 2003.
+The company blamed increasing imports and a growing preference for wooden laminate-style flooring.